open-component-model/ocm-website/content/en/mpas/getting_started.md

 ## Objectives

-- Bootstrap Mpas to a Kubernetes cluster
+- Bootstrap MPAS to a Kubernetes cluster
 - Deploy a simple application

-## Install the Mpas CLI
+## Install the MPAS CLI

-The Mpas CLI is the primary tool for interacting with Mpas.
-It can be used to bootstrap Mpas to a Kubernetes cluster.
+The MPAS CLI is the primary tool for interacting with MPAS.
+It can be used to bootstrap MPAS to a Kubernetes cluster.

-To install the Mpas CLI using `brew`:
+To install the MPAS CLI using `brew`:

 ```bash
 brew install open-component-model/tap/mpas